Cypher-Bruce/RISC-V-CPU/README.md

 This is the final project for the course CS214 Computer Organization at SUSTech.
 The project is to implement a simple 5-stage pipelined CPU in Verilog.
 The CPU is based on the RISC-V instruction set architecture (ISA).
 The CPU is capable of executing the RV32I base integer instruction set except `sb`, `sh`, `ecall` and `ebreak` instructions.

-This project runs on Minisys board, not EGO-1 board.
-Please make sure you have the correct board before running the project.

 ## Project Feature

 - **5-stage Pipeline**: The CPU is implemented with a 5-stage pipeline, including Instruction Fetch (IF), Instruction Decode (ID), Execute (EX), Memory Access (MEM), and Write Back (WB).